Klipper3d/klipper/docs/G-Codes.md

   skew state to a profile matching the supplied name.
 Remove will delete the profile matching the supplied name from persistent memory.
-Note that after SAVE or REMOVE operations have been run the SAVE_CONFIG gcode must be run to make the changes to peristent memory permanent.
+Note that after SAVE or REMOVE operations have been run the SAVE_CONFIG G-Code must be run to make the changes to peristent memory permanent.

-### Delayed GCode
+### Delayed G-Code

 The following command is enabled if a
 [delayed_gcode config section](Config_Reference.md#delayed_gcode) has